nonpervenuto/zig-string/README.md

 ## Another Zig String Library

-My personal exercise to handle strings more easily with some unicode support.
+My personal exercise project to learn zig and to handle strings more easily with some UTF-8 support.
 Still a work in progress.

 ### Basic
 ```zig